Fix for VFIO GPU Passthrough VFIO_MAP_DMA Failed Errors in TrueNAS/Proxmox/Unraid/QEMU

 sudo sysctl -p

 Then try running the VM.
 Increase the number of hugepages as needed until the VM boots successfully.
-I found that I needed to set vm.nr_hugepages=4096
+Once you have found a value that works, write it to a sysctl

 configuration file so the change is applied at boot, like this: